In my career as a software engineer, I met some great programmers and learned lots from them.

 - Computer Networking

-Go to get a CS degree in college if possible, it’s beneficial for applying for a job, but it’s not required.
+Go to get a CS degree in college if possible.
+A degree will be beneficial for applying for a job, but it’s not required.

 A programmer is not a role like a scientist, which needs more formal academic training.
 On the opposite, many great programmers just graduate from high school.

 As a self-taught beginner, don’t do it all alone, try to connect with others.
-It’s best to find a mentor, this will speed things up and help you avoid mistakes.
+A good mentor will speed things up and help you avoid mistakes.

-Make a plan for your learning path, you don’t need to make a very details plan.
-Be patient to follow it, it maybe costs almost one year for finishing a classic book such as SICP.
+Make a plan for your learning path.
+You don’t need to make a very detailed plan, but be patient to follow it, and it maybe costs almost one year for finishing a classic book such as SICP.

 By the way, Structure and Interpretation of Computer Programs(SICP) is a book every real programmer should have a try.